-Setting a 1, 5, and even a 10-year plan is essential for getting from Point A to Point B.
+Setting goals and plans are essential for getting from Point A to Point B.

 But what is a 1, 5, or even 10 -year plan?
 It is a goal you have for yourself in future-tense.
 If you want to be a doctor, you need to have a 1-year plan (what school to attend), a 5-year plan (graduating with a Bachelor’s, attending Grad school) and a 10-year plan (graduating from Medical School and getting your first job).
 By setting these kinds of goals, you can plan the “in-between” moments a lot more fluently.